wushouhe/cosmos-sdk/docs/spec/staking/definitions and examples.md

 #### Delegator shares

-A candidate is, depending on it's status, contributing Atoms to either the bonded or unbonded pool, and in return gets some amount of (global) pool shares.
+A candidate is, depending on it's status, contributing Atoms to either the bonded or unbonding pool, and in return gets some amount of (global) pool shares.
 Note that not all those Atoms (and respective shares) are owned by the candidate as some Atoms could be delegated to a candidate.
 The mechanism for distribution of Atoms (and shares) between a candidate and it's delegators is